3-Day Ice Cave & Northern Lights Tour:

 Adult in SGL: 1.350,- USD in Single room.
 Please note that booking can only be done in even numbered groups.
 If you are a single traveler or part of an odd-numbered group the cost of a single room is higher as we will block a seat on the truck.

 Minimum age: 13 years.
 If you travel with children under 13 years, please contact us directly for other options email@example.com

 Tour type: For anyone who wants to see best of Iceland in one wonderful winter tour.

 Group size: Max 16 guests.

-What’s included: Glacier hiking, 4×4 ice cave tour, lava caving, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, Golden Circle, Northern Lights, accommodation, and 2 x breakfast.
+What’s included: Glacier hiking, 4×4 ice cave tour, Jökulsarlon/Glacier Lagoon, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, Golden Circle, Northern Lights, accommodation, 2 dinners and 2 x breakfast.
 We also include all glacier safety equipment: helmet, crampons, ice spikes, ice axe.

 Highlights of the Tour: Ice Caving, Glacier Hiking, Northern Lights, Outdoor Hot Tub Bathing at our Lodge.